johncai117/DAMSL/README.md

    Another edit you can do is to if you run out of RAM is to change the data_loading process to read images on the fly (this would reduce the memory load but take longer to run).

-## Steps for Testing using Pre-trained models
+## Steps for Testing using Pre-trained Models

 1. Download the pre-trained models from a link that you can find here: INSERT LINKKKK